lunduniversity/introprog/README.md

 * When you are ready with a contribution that is good enough to be incorporated in upstream, then create a pull request: https://help.github.com/articles/creating-a-pull-request/

 * Keep your pull requests minimal and coherent to create a small change sets that will be easy to merge as a single unit.
 Don't pack a lot of unrelated changes in the same pull request.
+Take a look [here](https://github.com/lunduniversity/introprog/pulls?q=is%3Apr+is%3Aclosed) for examples of previously accepted pull requests.

 * Don't include pdf:s or binaries in the pull request.
 The maintainers will recompile the repo after your pull request has been merged.
 You can then checkout your pdf:s before you synch with upstream.